kardianos/vendor-spec/README.md

  * The vendor file will be in the "internal" folder and be called "vendor.json".
  * The vendor file describes the vendor's packages rooted in the same "internal" folder.
- * The vendor file must contain a minimum set of fields.
  * Additional fields may be added to the vendor file that is tool specific.
  * The vendor file is to be used by a vendor tool; the vendor file is not used for compiling source code.